Lilniz/Regex-Introduction/gist-template.md

 * To ensure subexpressions follow one after the other in a specific order, just add `:` to the middle.
 Like this: `(0-9):(a-z)`

 ### Bracket Expressions
+* The bracket expressions are ways to represent a range of characters you need to matchm and outline the characters you want to include.
+* They can be used simply with `[]`, and as an example we might make one look like `[coding]`.
+** This will try to find any matches relating to the characters present above, regardless of position, and is a bit broad.
+* If you want to find a range between character/letters `[b-e]` will find strings which include these letters (still, a lot).
+* Other ways to utilize bracket expressions are via numbers, `[1-4]`, or special characters, `[-_]`.
+** Hint: Brackets are case sensitive for the letter characters.
+* You can place many search parameters together within these brackets, as seen in our Regex: `[a-z0-9_\.-]` ** This will find any lowercase letter, any number, and the 4 special characters, as a string within our file!

 ### Character Classes